- Wake-on-LAN can turn on a computer remotely from the same network, a PC that’s completely turned off.

 - 5 What If You Want to Turn On Remotely a Computer From the Internet?

 The first step is to configure Windows to enable the Magic Packet functionality.
-Basically, this is a data package that contains specific code.
+Basically, this is a data package that contains a specific code.
 Once the receiving network card detects this special package it will send a power-on command to the computer motherboard.

 1. Open the Start menu and type Device Manager.